ignite/cli/docs/guide/hello.md

 ### Update Keeper Function

-From the `query.proto` file we know that response accepts `title` and `body`, so use a text editor to modify the `x/hello/keeper/grpc_query_posts.go` file that contains the keeper function.
-On the last line of the keeper function, change the line to return a "Hello!":
+In the `query.proto` file, the response accepts `title` and `body`.

+- Use a text editor to modify the `x/hello/keeper/grpc_query_posts.go` file that contains the keeper function.
+- On the last line of the keeper function, change the line to return a "Hello!":

 ```go
 func (k Keeper) Posts(c context.Context, req *types.QueryPostsRequest) (*types.QueryPostsResponse, error) {